compoundingeffects/bigpictureschool/cellular_biology.md

 - When a message is received, it causes changes inside the cell that make the cell do something in response.

 8. **How is information stored in cells**?
 Cells store information in DNA, which is like a set of instructions for building and running a living thing.
 DNA is made of four building blocks arranged in a specific order.
 This information is used to make proteins, which do most of the work in cells.
 The process goes like this: DNA makes RNA, and RNA is used to make proteins.

-In summary, cellular biology helps us understand how life works at its smallest level.
-By breaking it down into basic parts like molecules, energy, and information storage, we can see that cells are complex systems that follow chemical and physical rules to sustain life.